Yellow Tape

 The importance of the stopper knot: A figure-8 knot is essentially a stopper knot, as it jams when under strain.
 However when a figure-8 knot is dressed correctly, it is easier to untie than other stopper knots, for example an overhand knot.

-20 cm of the tail should be ‘sticking out’ after tying the figure-8 knot.
+100 mm of the tail should be ‘sticking out’ after tying the figure-8 knot.
 The longer tail is needed to ensure the knot is still secure when it slips while it tensions.
-To check if the tail has the sufficient length and to keep it out of the way while climbing, you can tie a double overhand stopper knot.
-This finish is required at all Club activities.
+To check if the tail has sufficient length and to keep it out of the way while climbing, you may tie a double overhand stopper knot.

 The belay device (ATC)